 We don't expect you to come up with a new idea for a new business product or service when you arrive or even while you work at Elf.
 What we do want to see though is curiosity, a desire to experiment, a willingness to collaborate and an internal drive and passion for excellence.

-We have remarkable opportunities available today to us to create new innovations and to see things in new ways.
+On a last note, we have remarkable opportunities available today to us to create new innovations and to see things in new ways.
 This also allows for more individuals to share their ideas and creativity, which in turn, leads to inclusivity and bringing people from different industries and backgrounds together.

 We're excited by this and what we can do to contribute to our society and the world, in both big and small ways.
 We hope reading this inspires you to grow and to become all that you can be.